Let me explain…

 An in-depth scientific research paper to read for more information is: Dysfunctional Neurotransmitter Systems in Fibromyalgia (click on name of article to open it in a separate tab)

-These symptoms can increase if you stay in one position for too long when sitting, standing or esp after sleeping.
-Common activities that cause problems for sufferers are things you may find easy such as dressing, showering, washing up, drying your hair, sitting at your desk at work, vacuuming, walking short or long distances, stairs, carrying shopping bags, the list goes on…
+Symptoms of pain, stiffness and aching can increase if you stay in one position for too long when sitting, standing or esp after sleeping.
+Common activities that cause problems for sufferers are things you may find easy.
+Such as dressing, showering, washing up, drying your hair, sitting at your desk at work, vacuuming, walking short or long distances, stairs, carrying shopping bags, the list goes on…

 These everyday activities suddenly feel like mountains to climb and marathons to run.
 They can leave you exhausted and send so many pain signals to your brain that the pain is escalated into what we call a ‘Fibro Flare’ and many become bed bound for a period of time.